 In 1991, Janet Boyer retired and ownership of the store passed on to Andy Ploof who had been working in the store for fifteen years.
 Andy and his brother, Don, now own and operate Music Folk holding to the same ideas and traditions the Boyers established.

 The scope of the store has expanded greatly in recent years.
-While still devoted to being the region’s principle retailer of folk and other acoustic instruments, Music Folk now offers an ever widening assortment of instruments including high quality instruments like Martin Guitars, Huss & Dalton Guitars, Weber Mandolins, and Fluke Ukes.
-In short, we seek a balance of preserving the past, keeping up with the rapid changes in instrument development, and anticipating the future.
-Be sure to check our What’s New pages to get an idea of what’s happening around the store today.
+Still devoted to being the region’s principle retailer of folk and other acoustic instruments, Music Folk offers a wide assortment of instruments including high quality ones from brands like Martin Guitars, Eastman Guitars, Deering and Enoch Banjos among others, as well as a huge selection of pre-owned and vintage instruments.
+In short, Music Folk seeks a balance of preserving our past, while keeping up with rapid changes in instrument development, and anticipating the future trends and needs of musicians.

 Music Folk is committed to providing you quality music instruction and do it at a reasonable cost.
 We have many excellent instructors on our staff, and are pleased to offer private, one on one lessons for the following instruments: Banjo (Clawhammer and Bluegrass style), Bass Guitar, Dobro, Guitar (Acoustic, Electric, Classical), Hammered Dulcimer, Mandolin, Mountain Dulcimer, Ukulele and Violin/Fiddle/Viola.